AMENTI Teaser Trailer

-Today I want to talk to you about the Gashadokuro.
+Today I am writing to talk to you about the Gashadokuro.

 The gashaokuro, also known as the odokuro, come from Japan.
 They are classified as a ghost or spirit, but they do have a physical substance to them aka they are not incorporeal.